 l-r: Chris, Liz Clare, Lous, Jon, Paul in 2012 (we’re overdue another photo!)

 In 2021, with Clare leaving the Company and in response to a wider, pandemic inspired crisis of leadership in the arts, we decided to retire the title of ‘Artistic Director’ and for the first time welcomed five new artists to join the company and share responsibility for artistic leadership.
 You can read more about that process for change in this blog post written by Jon.

-While much of our work with scientists is for an adult audience, we have a significant and dedicated strand for families and young people delivered through the Unlimited Space Agency (UNSA).
+While much of our work is for an adult audience, we have a significant and dedicated strand for families and young people delivered through the Unlimited Space Agency (UNSA).

-UNSA’s patron is the British astronaut Tim Peake and partners in our mission to “inspire the next generation of poet-scientists and space explorers” have included the Science Museum, the Royal Observatory, the Met Office, the British Science Association and the European Space Agency among others.
+UNSA’s patron is the British astronaut Tim Peake and partners in our mission to “inspire the next generation of poet-scientists and space explorers” have included the Royal Observatory, the Met Office, the British Science Association and the European Space Agency among others.

 “The Unlimited Space Agency is great.
 Their approach to inspiring children about science is rigorous, fun and it works!
 I’m proud to serve with them on their mission to inspire the next generation of scientists and space explorers.”
 Tim Peake, astronaut

 UNSA has won a series of prestigious prizes for its work including a National Charity Award, the Sir Arthur Clarke Award for Space Education & Outreach, the WISE Champion Award for inspiring young women and girls in STEM subjects and the global “Best Mission Concept” from NASA.
 In 2019 The Space Shed was awarded 2019 ‘Unique’ Shed of the Year.